loganwuu/leap_year_2/README.md

 * Clone the project using the link provided on Github.
 * Run composer install in Terminal from the project root folder.
-* Start the PHP server from Terminal in the /web folder.
-* Open a web browser and navigate to "localhost:8000".

 ## Technologies Used